argoproj/argo-workflows/docs/executor_swagger.md

 | args | []string| `[]string` |  | | Arguments to the entrypoint.
 The docker image's CMD is used if this is not provided.
 Variable references $(VAR_NAME) are expanded using the container's environment.
 If a variable cannot be resolved, the reference in the input string will be unchanged.
-The $(VAR_NAME) syntax can be escaped with a double $$, ie: $$(VAR_NAME).
+Double $$ are reduced to a single $, which allows for escaping the $(VAR_NAME) syntax: i.e. "$$(VAR_NAME)" will produce the string literal "$(VAR_NAME)".
 Escaped references will never be expanded, regardless of whether the variable exists or not.
 Cannot be updated.
 More info: https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/#running-a-command-in-a-shell
 +optional |  |
 | command | []string| `[]string` |  | | Entrypoint array.
 Not executed within a shell.
 The docker image's ENTRYPOINT is used if this is not provided.
 Variable references $(VAR_NAME) are expanded using the container's environment.
 If a variable cannot be resolved, the reference in the input string will be unchanged.
-The $(VAR_NAME) syntax can be escaped with a double $$, ie: $$(VAR_NAME).
+Double $$ are reduced to a single $, which allows for escaping the $(VAR_NAME) syntax: i.e. "$$(VAR_NAME)" will produce the string literal "$(VAR_NAME)".
 Escaped references will never be expanded, regardless of whether the variable exists or not.
 Cannot be updated.
 More info: https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/#running-a-command-in-a-shell
 +optional |  |
 | env | [][EnvVar](#env-var)| `[]*EnvVar` |  | | List of environment variables to set in the container.